mobilecoinfoundation/mcips/text/0057-update-mixin-uniqueness-rules-for-scis.md

 We propose that, the original rule applies to any inputs without rules, and a lesser rule applies to any inputs with rules -- we only check that ring elements are unique within a ring, when the input contains rules.

-This prevents a regression compared to block version 2.
+Input rules and SCI's are new in block version 3, which is not yet released.
+This change does not allow any transactions that would have been invalid in block version 2 to be valid -- it only changes how this historical rule will apply to new transactions that involve block version 3 features.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation